 They both necessitate whipping egg whites into a foam, combined with sugar, and subsequently baking at a low temperature until achieving dryness.
 However, meringue emerges with a consistently crisp and dry texture.

 A pavlova boasts a crisp outer layer, while the inside is delightfully fluffy, soft, and reminiscent of marshmallows.
+You can also do these little Feigenbaisers.

 Prepare pavlovas the day before